heregreat/Profile/README.md

 *The Affective Benchmarking of Movies Based on the Physiological Data of Audiences*

-- Develop algorithms to Monitor the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.
+- Implement a paper algorithm independently which monitors the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.

+- This algorithm could be used to predict movie box office, help director understand audiences’ emotion on the movie and maybe improve the plot later.

 *Detecting Attention During Real-Word Driving Tasks Using Physiological Sensors*

-- Using unsupervised learning algorithm to divide the intensity of drivers’ attention on broadcast based on the Electro Dermal Activity (EDA) data
+- Using an unsupervised learning algorithm to divide the intensity of drivers' attention on broadcast based on the Electro Dermal Activity (EDA) data.